Federal judge blocks Arizona’s ‘personhood’ abortion law

 Rayes had refused to block the personhood law last year, but abortion rights groups renew their request after Roe v.
 Wade was struck down.

-They argued that providers fear they could be charged with child abuse, assault or a litany of other crimes, and that the law was unconstitutionally vague.
+They argued that providers fear they could be charged with child abuse, assault or a litany of other crimes, and that the law was too vague.
 There is also concern of civil and regulatory action.

 The attorney general’s office told the judge that the personhood law created no new criminal laws, but admitted in their court filings that prosecutors and courts could have a different view.